-For a long time, it's been pretty standard for agencies to deliver large pieces of work such as a site audits in one go.
-As impressive as it is getting a 10,000-word technical document, is that really the best way to deliver a piece of work like that?
+For a long time, it's been pretty standard for agencies to deliver large pieces of work such as site audits in one go.
+As impressive as getting a 10,000-word technical document, is that the best way to provide a piece of work like that?

 Instead of the list of 40, do the following: